Atlas21

 Let’s assume a miner who had considered block 4b valid finds a solution.
 The node spreads its candidate block 5b to the rest of the network: all nodes that had considered block 4b valid see that the next block is compatible with the chain and simply add it to their main blockchain.
 Nodes that had considered block 4a valid note that 5b is not compatible with the main chain but with block 4b they had kept in a forked chain.
 They face two chains, one with an additional block than the other.

 Which chain is considered valid?
 As stated in the Bitcoin White Paper, “Nodes always consider the longest chain as correct and will continue to work to extend it.”
-In this case, the valid chain is the one that reaches block 5b, as it is longer and has accumulated more computational work.
+In this case, the valid chain is the one that reaches block 5b, as it is the one with more accumulated computational work.
 Nodes that had considered block 4a valid discard it, consider the correct chain the one containing blocks 4b and 5b, and start searching for a Proof-of-Work solution for block 6b.

 The operation just described often occurs in the Bitcoin network: it is a technical fork that, in the majority of cases, is resolved within one block.
 What happens when one wants to modify a consensus rule of the protocol?